Skip to content

 The glue metaphor.
 Without culture, the organisation would fragment.
 The shared values are what hold the parts together as one whole.

-And for others, the “compass”.
+For others, culture is the “compass”.

 The compass metaphor.
 Culture points the way.
 When decisions are unclear, the culture tells members what direction to go.